 That’s it.
 That’s the idea of this technique.

 In electronic music, the sounds and effects make a huge difference.
-You can have a very simple – even boring – melody, but if you find a cool instrument or sound and/or effect which you use to play it, it may become super interesting.
-So I really recommend to put time and effort to the sounds.
-Test the presets your VSTi has and if you don’t find anything you’re happy with, start tweaking the presets.
-Don’t be afraid to go wild with the knobs and sliders.
+You can have a very simple – even boring – melody, but if you find a cool instrument, sound or effect to play that melody, it may sound interesting all of a sudden.

-Also, next in the to-do list is to start creating the intro, verse and other parts.
+Also, next on the to-do list is to start creating the intro, verse and other parts.

-When I’m making a song, I need to listen it as in whole, over and over and over again, countless of times, just to get a hang of the feel and to hear the bigger picture.
-To see (or hear) it as its wholeness.
-This way I’m able to decide what sounds or melodies REALLY needs to be tweaked, taken out or added so that there arent any inconsistencies.
+When making a song in FL Studio, I listen to it as a whole, over and over again, countless of times, just to get a feel and to hear the bigger picture.

 All In All